POTJIEKOS HAS BEEN PART OF SOUTH AFRICA’S

 - 125 ml (½ cup) dry red wine

 - 10 ml (2 tsp) chopped fresh thyme or 3 ml (½ tsp) dried

 - 4 stalks celery, coarsely chopped

 - Heat the oil in a cast-iron pot over medium coals and fry the lamb until golden brown.
 Add onions, fry for a few minutes, remove onions from pot and set aside.

-- Add Spur Hickory Basting, Spur Durky Sauce, Spur Seasoning Salt and Spur Meat Spice to taste.
+- Add Spur Hickory Basting, Spur Durky Sauce, Spur Classic Biltong Spice to taste.

 - Add remaining ingredients, except celery.
 Simmer for about 1 hour, adding more water if required.
 Return onions to pot, add celery and simmer for about 30 minutes further.

 - For a terrific South African traditional treat, serve with samp and beans.